 Do not tighten anything very hard, just enough to secure the bolt without slipping.
 Finally, clean any excess grease with a fresh cloth.

 The Handlebars & Stem

 Depending on the type of handlebars your bicycle comes with, this process can vary quite significantly.
 Check your user’s manual for the step-by-step guide on this process and follow it accordingly.

-Always ensure your stem is aligned with the front wheel, and that the handlebars are centered using the lines indicated on the bars.
+Always ensure your stem is aligned with the front wheel and the handlebars are centered using the lines on the bars.
 Tighten each bolt to the force indicated in the manual when possible.

 Keep in mind: